arcus/Arcus_Labs_Orientation/arcus_orientation.md

 To illustrate, let's consider an example of a user having trouble with the `xtabs` function in R. You don't need to understand the code to follow this example, this is just to show different methods of asking a question.
 Let's take a look at a few different ways they could ask for help.

-#### Attempt 1
+### Attempt 1

 > Hi, I'm trying to get a crosstab table from my data using the `xtabs` function, but it's not working.
-I'm getting an error that says "‘sum’ not meaningful for factors".
+I'm getting an error that says "‘sum' not meaningful for factors".
 Can you help?

 Although this is a clear and specific request, someone trying to answer this question actually doesn't have a lot to go on --- the problem might be in the data themselves, or there might be a mistake in how the user is writing the code, or maybe the code is actually fine and the problem is just that the user is misunderstanding what this function does so they're using `xtabs` when actually they should be using a different function altogether.
 Or it could be something else entirely!
 It's impossible to know.